wndhydrnt/saturn-bot/docs/reference/commands/schedule.md

 "schedule" schedules a new run of TASK_NAME at the server provided by --server-url.

 It blocks until the run has finished and reports its result.
 If blocking isn't desired, pass --wait=0.

+It can report the results of the task as JSON.

 Examples: